ijusto/plus_time/README.txt

 Pedro Teixeira - 84715

 ## Notes on running
-During development, the team using Visual Studio Code to debug the application.
+During development, the team used Visual Studio Code to debug the application.

-Running flutter run on the root of the application folder should be enough to
+Running flutter run on the root of the application folder should be enough to run the application.

 ## Notes on changes after demo
 After the demo we changed the source code for 2 purposes: